QueenieCplusplus/BigQuery_CloudSQL/README.md

          gcloud sql connect [cloud sql instance name] --user=root
          // the name is as same as pink bar in step 2.3

+         [output]

+            Welcome to the MariaDB monitor.
+Commands end with ; or \g.
+            Your MySQL connection id is 494
+            Server version: 5.7.14-google-log (Google)

+            Copyright (c) 2000, 2017, Oracle, MariaDB Corporation Ab and others.

+            Type 'help;' or '\h' for help.
+Type '\c' to clear the current input statement.

+            MySQL [(none)]>